-BioSTEAM is a fast and flexible package for the design, simulation, and techno-economic analysis of biorefineries under uncertainty.
-BioSTEAM is built to streamline and automate early-stage technology evaluations and to enable rigorous sensitivity and uncertainty analyses.
+BioSTEAM enables the design, simulation, techno-economic analysis (TEA) and life cycle assessment (LCA) of biorefineries across thousands of scenarios for streamlined uncertainty and sensitivity analyses.
 Complete biorefinery configurations are available at the Bioindustrial-Park GitHub repository, BioSTEAM’s premier repository for biorefinery models and results.
 The long-term growth and maintenance of BioSTEAM is supported through both community-led development and the research institutions invested in BioSTEAM, including the Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).
 Through its open-source and community-lead platform, BioSTEAM aims to foster communication and transparency within the biorefinery research community for an integrated effort to expedite the evaluation of candidate biofuels and bioproducts.

 Several studies have leveraged the BioSTEAM platform to compare conversion technologies and chart development pathways for various bioproducts:

 BioSTEAM’s main components can be categorized by 4 functionality levels:

 Automation of the simulation of large sets of scenarios is facilitated by Model objects which define Parameter and Metric objects that dictate the input and output features of the model.